 The best experience for shoppers anywhere is having a clear understanding of the estimated landed cost of their purchase as early as possible in the shopping process — and definitely before they check out.
 This allows retailers to give customers upfront transparency about what they’ll ultimately be charged and to control the customer experience.

-Making the most of global opportunity
+Making the most of global opportunity with technology

 International markets offer a real opportunity for online sellers.
 Having the knowledge to get landed costs right can go a long way toward helping you take full advantage of that opportunity.